 When the pilots of bombing missions asked what was the target, they were told “anything that moves.”
 We also dumped plenty of napalm and agent orange on anything we deemed “The Ho Chine Min Trail” which was an area of amorphous proportions.
-It was as long as Vietnam, which is a considerable distance, and then snaked through the mountains of Laos.
+It was a trail as long as Vietnam, a considerable distance, and then it snaked through the forested mountains of Laos.
 Poor Laos suffered more bombing than even Vietnam.
 We dropped what amounted to a B-52 plane load of bombs on that country every eight minutes for ten years.
 For most of that time they didn’t have a military to decimate.
-The targets again were “anything that moved.”
+Again, the targets were “anything that moved.”
 Water buffalo, farmers, children carrying water.

-Dong Hoi was bombed so heavily in 1971 so that all that remained were three buildings and a palm tree.
-Today it’s a city of 160,000 residents, which is a tiny hamlet by Indochinese standards.
-It’s best known as the jumping off point to a marvelous national park with a system of caves that attracts spelunkers from all over the world.
+Dong Hoi was bombed so heavily in 1971 that only three buildings and a palm tree remained.
+Today it’s a city of 160,000 residents, a tiny hamlet by Indochinese standards is best known as the jumping off point to a marvelous national park with a system of caves that attracts spelunkers from all over the world.

-Without any way to know where we are, it makes me wonder about the courage of all the people who came this way before me.
+Without a map of GPS, it makes me wonder about the courage of all the people who came this way before me.
 How did they think it might be reasonable to set off without any guarantees and still assume they could wind up at their imagined destination?
 How did Magellan circumnavigate the globe?
 What audacity!
 He simply set sail and reckoned he’d figure it out along the way.

 I take for granted that things will work out on this trip.
 I assume my ATM card will work in Dong Hoi, that my cellphone will tell me the name of the hotel I booked on Agoda.com, that the cab driver will not overcharge me as he takes me fro the airport to this hotel, on the beach, where rooms rent for twelve dollars a night!

 But I have no backup.
-Like Magellan, I’m on uncharted waters, but unlike Magellan I’m supported by a vast web of effort and expertise that I assume will work in my favor.
+I am, however, supported by a vast web of effort and expertise by others that I assume will work in my favor.
 I am well aware that this very evening of black men from Nigeria, Sudan and Somalia will climb aboard rafts in the hope of being taken to Europe, where no one will welcome their arrival.
 They don’t have ATM cards.
 There’s a good chance some of them will drown or be abandoned by the people who took their life savings to provide passage.